 You might want to give a personality test to learn more about who your applicants are as people before committing to a shortlist.
 If so, we have a range for you to choose from.
 These tests will tell you more about your candidates’ characteristics and behaviours:

-- 16 Types: uses four core binaries to give insight into a person’s source of energy, ways of processing information, decision-making processes, and lifestype preferences
+16 Personalities test: uses four core binaries to give insight into a person’s source of energy, ways of processing information, decision-making processes, and lifestype preferences

 If your sales team relies on specific software to conduct business, you might want to employ somebody who knows how to use it.
 Just because a candidate has experience with something listed on their CV doesn’t mean they have the competency necessary to do the job you need them to do.
 If this is important for you, we have a few tests that can help.